RIP - Raster Image Processor

 What is RIP?

-A raster image processor (RIP) is a key component utilized in printing systems to generate raster images, also known as bitmaps, which are subsequently used to produce the final printed output.
+A raster image processor (RIP) is a key component used in printing systems to generate raster images, also called bitmaps, which are then used to produce the final printed output.

-Originally, RIPs were dedicated hardware devices that received page descriptions via interfaces like RS-232 and produced hardware bitmap outputs for real-time output devices like optical film recorders and computer-to-plate systems.
+Originally, RIPs were dedicated hardware devices that received page descriptions via interfaces like RS-232 and produced hardware bitmap outputs for real-time output devices such as optical film recorders and computer-to-plate systems.
 Today, RIPs can be implemented as software modules running on general-purpose computers or as firmware programs executed within printers' microprocessors.
-Standalone hardware RIPs are still utilized in high-end typesetting applications.
+Standalone hardware RIPs are still used in high-end typesetting applications.